maticnetwork/nightfall-sdk/README.md

 #### Available networks

-Polygon Nightfall has been thoroughly tested on `ganache` and `goerli`.
+Nightfall has been thoroughly tested on `ganache` and `goerli`.
 On Goerli we provide most of the infrastructure required to run Nightfall, except for the client.
 Simple but important rules about [transaction processing](https://wiki.polygon.technology/docs/nightfall/tools/user-sdk-getting-started#available-networks).

 #### Nightfall keys